 PHP Fusion is a lightweight content management system built on the popular LAMP stack.
 Designed for maximum flexibility and broad support it’s for internationalization, in its latest version PHP Fusion focuses on standards compliance, security, and modular design.
 PHP Fusion is an obvious choice for developers who need to deploy a system to manage content and community interaction.

-Before installing PHP Fusion, we assume that you have followed our getting started guide.
+Before installing PHP Fusion, we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 Additionally, prior to installing PHP Fusion, you will need to install a fully functional LAMP stack on your Linode.

 After installing the LAMP stack, there are a few additional prerequisites that you will need in order to complete this installation of PHP Fusion.
 Ensure that your distribution provides